Hold-Krykke-BA/DBD/ExamSpringApplication/readme.md

 ### Postgresql
-The Postgres database was implemented as in the application diagram [diagrams].
+The Postgres database was implemented as in the application diagram [diagrams](#References).
 The diagram represents the final version as can also be seen in the following ER diagram produced by the DBeaver client application.

 ![](https://i.imgur.com/cbOD0Q1.png)

 *ER diagram showcasing all tables and relationships in Postgres.*

-When designing our schema we aimed to avoid partial or transitive dependencies, as well as ensuring single valued columns and only storing columns with a common domain in the same table [norm].
+When designing our schema we aimed to avoid partial or transitive dependencies, as well as ensuring single valued columns and only storing columns with a common domain in the same table [norm](#References).

 #### Responsibility
 For this project we decided to put as much responsibility on Postgres as we could.
 This was done in order to be able to dive deeper into some of the functionalities in a relational database that we would have otherwise let the Java backend handle.
 This has resulted in a `PostgresAccessor` class in Java that only calls functions and procedures.
 Below you will find an example of how we call the functions and procedures: